-In conjunction with Action Item 2.1, the Division of IT should establish subject matter experts in areas of high value to unit IT support and, via the defined model, make them available to local IT to assist not only in resolving problems, but also in assessing needs for new technologies and developing support for such new technologies.
+In conjunction with Action Item 2.1, the Division of IT Human resources are the single most important IT asset should establish subject matter experts in areas of high for the university as well as any enterprise.
+In order to retain excellent staff and attract and recruit new staff as value to unit IT support and, via the defined model, make them available to local IT to assist not only in resolving needed, the university must not only follow through on problems, but also in assessing needs for new technologies the path to excellence in IT as defined by this plan, but also and developing support for such new technologies. must develop strategies for developing and retaining those already on board.
+Traditional paths to higher salaries usually require promotion to supervisory roles.
+In order for this